moule-group/DCS-Flow/README.md

 }
 ```

 The TCNQ folder, or current directory, now has the structure file (TTF-TCNQ.cif), the edited parameters file (train_params.json), and the run script (run_ttf-tcnq.py.).
 The run_ttf-tcnq.py bash script contains information for the NERSC super computer such as number of allocated nodes, processors and run hours.
-The final lines contain the commands to be evaluated, in this case ```eval $'cnss train```.
+The final lines contain the commands to be evaluated, in this case ```eval $'dcs train```.

 Submit the job and check it's progress using the following commands: